AdobeDocs/campaign-classic.en/help/delivery/using/defining-the-email-content.md

   ![](assets/s_ncs_user_wizard_email01_142.png)

 ### Inserting emoticons in an email

 You can insert emoticons to your email content.

-1. Click the emoticon pop-up.
+1. Click the **[!UICONTROL Insert emoticon]** icon.
-1. Select an emoticon.
+1. Select an emoticon from the pop-up window.
+1. Click the **[!UICONTROL Close]** button when done.

+>[!NOTE]
+>
+>For subject line, emoticons can only be inserted via a copy/paste.

-To customize the emoticon list, refer to [customizing the emoticon list]()
+To customize the emoticon list, refer to [customizing the emoticon list](../../delivery/using/defining-interactive-content.md)

 ## Selecting message formats {#selecting-message-formats}